-25. RELATED PARTY TRANSACTIONS
+24. RELATED PARTY TRANSACTIONS

 One member of the Management Committee is a shared equity owner.
-Their service charges, of $\pounds$ 320 (2018 - $\pounds$ 300) during the year, are on standard terms, as applicable to all shared equity owners.
+Their service charges, of $\pounds$ 366 (2019 - $\pounds$ 320) during the year, are on standard terms, as applicable to all shared equity owners.
 The balance outstanding at the year-end was $\pounds$ Nil.

 One member of the Management Committee is a tenant of the Association.
 Their tenancy is on normal commercial terms.
-During the year £4,687 (2018 - £4,513) of rent was receivable from this tenant member.
+During the year £4,829 (2019 - £4,687) of rent was receivable from this tenant member.
 At the year-end there was £nil of rent arrears due.

-One member of the Management Committee is a councillor with the Shetland Islands Council as well as a Committee member of the Association.
-Any transactions with the Shetland Islands Council are made at arm's length, on normal commercial terms and committee members cannot use their position to their advantage.
-There were no transactions with Shetland Islands Council in the year relating to loans.
+One member of the Management Committee is also a councillor with the Shetland Islands Council.
+Any transactions with the Shetland Islands Council are made at arm's length and committee members cannot use their position to their advantage.
+The Association drew down £569,000 of bridging finance relating to the New Supply of Shared Equity houses in the year.
+This was fully repaid by the year end.
+This bridging finance was interest free.